 - Pet cemeteries can offer a comforting, sacred place to visit your pet’s remains.

-- Costs for pet burial can range widely depending on the type of casket and degree of personalization.
+- Costs for pet burials can range widely depending on the type of casket and degree of personalization.

-- Home burial is a good option for many people but you should check to make sure that it is permitted in your area.
+- Home burial is a good option for many people, but you should check to ensure that local regulations permit burial.

 - Your pet must be buried deep enough to prevent wildlife from disturbing the grave.

-Because of its affordability and accessibility, cremation is often the first choice for final disposition of pets.
-If your pet has passed while you were working with a veterinarian, you may prefer to have the vet handle the cremation arrangments.
-If your pet has died at home or you would prefer to handle the arrangements yourself, you can contact a pet cremation facility directly.
-When you work directly with a cremation provider, they will work with you to make the experience as easy for you as possible.
-Most pet crematories with handle the transportation of your pet to their facility and return the remains to you when the process is complete.
-You should not be made to feel uncomfortable about asking questions.
+Because of its affordability and accessibility, cremation is often the first choice for the final disposition of pets.
+If your pet has passed while under a veterinarian’s care, you may prefer to have the vet handle the cremation arrangments.
+If your pet died at home or you would like to take care of the arrangements yourself, you can contact a pet cremation facility directly.
+When you work with a cremation provider, they will work with you to make the experience as easy for you as possible—most pet crematories with handle the transportation of your pet to their facility.
+They will return the remains to you.
 A reputable provider will want to make sure that you fully understand what will happen to your pet and do everything they can to make sure that your wishes are respected.